bpevs/japanese.bpev.me/README.md

 # Japanese from First Principles

-As of creating this repo, I don't speak Japanese.
+As of creating this project, I don't speak Japanese.
 This is a collection of notes and tools that I will build as I learn Japanese.

 ## Methodology